Business in China

 Course Requirements & Credit

 Students are required to participate fully in all pre-departure meetings and coursework, as well as all scheduled activities in China.
 All students will prepare a pre-trip China background paper, a post-trip research paper focusing on a specific China business topic of their choice due at the end of the Summer term, as well as maintaining a personal journal/blog during the program.
-Please read the course requirements detailed in this document.
+For more details, please read the Business in China Course Requirements (.docx).

 Undergraduates Business Students: